Which of the following best describes the primary focus of biolog... | Channels for Pearson+

 1

-Understand the scope of biology as a scientific discipline.
-Biology is the study of living organisms, their structure, function, growth, evolution, and interactions with their environment.
+Understand the definition of biology: Biology is the scientific study of life and living organisms, including their structure, function, growth, evolution, distribution, and interactions with their environment.

-Eliminate options that are unrelated to the study of living organisms.
-For example, the investigation of physical laws governing motion and energy is primarily the focus of physics, not biology.
+Analyze the options provided in the question.
+Identify which options are related to the study of living organisms and their interactions with the environment.

-Similarly, the exploration of celestial bodies and the universe falls under astronomy, which is not the focus of biology.
+Option 1: 'The analysis of celestial bodies and their formation' relates to astronomy, not biology.
+Eliminate this option.

 Watch next